Pricing Models for Call Center Software

 The traditional on premise IVR system requires equipment, software, tech support and maintenance, which leads to significantly higher costs.
 Because of this, many businesses opt for a cloud-based or hosted system, which varies in price depending on the provider you choose.

-With a cloud-based, or hosted system, you also get the benefit of the vendor handling the details ranging from equipment maintenance to customising your system.
+With a cloud-based, or hosted system, you also get the benefit of the vendor handling the details ranging from equipment maintenance to customizing your system.
 Most providers charge a monthly fee, but some also charge per-minute.